Thulinma/ACNLPatternTool/README.md

-git submodule update --init --recursive cd zxing-js-library yarn # need this to bypass sharp missing binaries cd ..
+git submodule update --init --recursive cd zxing-js-library yarn # need this to bypass sharp missing binaries
+# ^ if yarn throws an error, ignore it. it's sharp's maintainer's fault
+cd ..

 # main repo setup
 npm install
 npm run build:submodule # build the submodule
+# submodule ALWAYS needs to be rebuilt if it changes
+# e.g. switching branches, making updates to the submodule, etc.
 ```

  ## Available Scripts